 The garden takes some aspects of more traditional english structuring ideas and juxtaposes them with modern materials, planting choices and maintenance regimes.

+The use of traditional axes, informed by the lines of the house, retain certain views from inside the house and create focal points.
 To make best use of the whole space 3 separate seating areas have been created to allow the clients to enjoy the garden at different times of day.

-Use of edging to define the planting areas vastly reduces lawn edge maintenance and separates cultivated areas from lawn and meadow, making the task of identifying weeds much easier for the inexperienced clients.
+Use of corten steel edging to define the planting areas vastly reduces lawn edge maintenance and separates cultivated areas from lawn and meadow, making the task of identifying weeds much easier for the inexperienced clients.
 Corten steel and terracotta coloured brick have been selected due to their durability and to colour match the earthy and terracotta vernacular prevalent in the area.
 Likewise oak timber has been selected on the same basis for the 8 ‘arch’ways that shall define and enhance the perspective.